 Chapter 1 Provides an introduction to TruCluster Server.
-Chapter 2 Describes the clusterwide file systems, context-dependent symbolic links (CDSLs), storage, and device-naming conventions.
+Chapter 2 Describes supported file systems, the Cluster File System (CFS), context-dependent symbolic links (CDSLs), storage, and device-naming conventions.
 Chapter 3 Introduces the connection manager and its role in forming and maintaining a cluster.
 Chapter 4 Defines the three basic types of highly available applications in a cluster: single-instance, multi-instance, and distributed.
 Chapter 5 Provides an overview of the cluster application availability (CAA) subsystem, which provides clusterwide management for single-instance applications.
-Chapter 6 Provides an overview of the cluster alias subsystem, which makes the cluster look like a single system to TCP and UDP applications.
-Chapter 7 Describes the Memory Channel interconnect, which provides a high-speed connection among all cluster members.
+Chapter 6 Provides an overview of the cluster alias subsystem, which makes the cluster look like a single system to Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) applications.
+Chapter 7 Provides an overview of LAN and Memory Channel cluster interconnects.
 Chapter 8 Describes the distributed lock manager (DLM), which provides specialized functions that allow cooperating processes in a cluster to synchronize access to a shared resource.
 Chapter 9 Provides an overview of cluster installation and administration.
 Glossary Defines common terms that are used throughout the TruCluster Server documentation.